-Moreover changing too many brand elements at one time can scare your most loyal customers away.
+Moreover, changing too many brand elements at one time can scare your most loyal customers away.
 Therefore, make sure not to make drastic changes.

 However, rebranding happened and GAP’s new logo included only the brand name and a little blue box on top of the last letter.

 This change created outrage among loyal customers.
 Not even 6 days later the company decided to go back to the old logo design.

-What can we learn from GAP’s rebranding fail?
+What can we learn from GAP’s logo fail?

 Always keep in mind the emotional bond that customers have towards your logo.

-Be also aware that sometimes changing a logo too much could result in losing the brand identity and even protests.
+Be also aware that sometimes changing a logo too much could result in losing the brand identity and even protesting customers.

 Kraft Marketing Fail

-In 2009 the grocery manufacturer company, Kraft, changed its logo to give the company a new fresh look that will better point out its brand values.
+In 2009, the grocery manufacturer company, Kraft, changed its logo to give the company a new fresh look that will better point out its brand values.

-What can we the rebranding fail from Kraft?
+What can we learn from Kraft’s rebranding fail?